-Capital of East Flanders, city with stunning cultural heritage with more then a 1000 years of history and a city of science, with around 60,000 students in higher education, Ghent really is one of the most interesting places in Belgium.
+Capital of East Flanders, the city with stunning cultural heritage with more then a 1000 years of history and a city of science, with around 60,000 students in higher education, Ghent really is one of the most exciting places in Belgium.

-In contrary to its more famous neighboring city of Brugge, Ghent is full of beautiful medieval buildings, but it’s not a town-museum.
-Quite the opposite, it has a great night life, thanks to large student community.
+In contrary to its more famous neighbouring city of Brugge, Ghent is full of beautiful medieval buildings, but it’s not a town museum.
+Quite the opposite, it has a great nightlife, thanks to the large student community.
 So, there should be no problem to found a nice bar for enjoying great Belgium beers.

 History of Ghent starts in the 7th century when the two abbeys at the banks of the River Scheldt, St. Bavo and St. Peter’s were founded.
 Later on, they were destroyed by Vikings, but the monks came back and rebuilt them.
 In the following years, the town started to grow around them.

-The most prominent time for Ghent was 13th century.
+The most prominent time for Ghent was the 13th century.
 The city mostly lived from trading and its most important source of income were cloth and wood trade.
-Middle Ages were the golden era for the city.
-By the 13th century it was the biggest city in Europe after Paris.
+Middle Ages were the golden era for the town.
+By the 13th century, it was the biggest city in Europe after Paris.

 The majority of Ghent’s most prominent buildings were built in Middle Ages.
 Much of them remains intact and are well preserved.